Heyzap/HyprMX-Android/README.md

 # HyprMX Android SDK

 This is the main repository for the HyprMX Android SDK.

+By downloading this SDK, you are agreeing to the [LICENSE](./LICENSE)

 # Structure